ArsalanSahab/KoopBeck_QAP_EV/README.md

 ### Customizing options:

-1. Navigate to ` configurations.py ` file.
+1. Navigate to ` configurations.py ` file , there you can change :
-2. You can Change :

 * DATA_SET : Filenames in /data folder
 * CROSSOVER_PERCENTAGE
 * POPULATION_SIZE
 * NUMBER_OF_GENERATIONS
 * MUTATION_PERCENTAGE
 * SLEEP_TIME
 * GRAPH_AUTO_OPEN : IF True then plotly will open grpah in browser , else will save in /Graphs
 * TURTLE_DRAW_ONE_BY_ONE : IF True the tutle component will draw lines one by one (se to true to see how the tutle is working)

 ### Details about the Data Set File :